 Contemporary contemplative inquiry

 The practice of contemplation involves solitude.
-It is not a case of rumination, but a special form of returning to the past, of vigilance in the present and a vision of the future.
+It is not a case of rumination, but a special form of returning to the past, of vigilance in the present, and a vision of the future.
 Gradually, we learn to become emotionally intelligent.
 Of course, it does not involve meditating all the time, because the fruits of our time spent meditating will permeate every aspect of our lives.
 Solitude is the real place to begin.
 It is all the more important because solitude is a characteristic of our modern era.
-Therefore, to accept this fact and move on allows us to discover a new depth: instead of isolating us, taking care of our solitude connects us to another’s depth in a way that was previously impossible.
+Therefore, to accept this fact and move on allows us to discover a new depth: instead of isolating us, taking care of our solitude connects us to another’s depth in a previously impossible way.